Skip to main content

 Music Row

-Music Row, Nashville, Tennessee
+Music Row, Nashville, TN

 Music Row is packed with working businesses, as well as historic sites like RCA Studio B, which offers tours of the recording studio where scores of artists, such as Elvis Presley, Roy Orbison, Dolly Parton, and Chet Atkins recorded hits.
 Many of the music company spaces and offices are in converted homes, maintaining the look and feel of old-school Nashville.
 Guided trolley and Segway tours of the city include stops within Music Row.